WonHan7/Walking-Gamification-System/README.md

-# 2965_technical_project
+# Walking Gamification System
-Software developed for the Technical Project course (CMPE 2965) at NAIT.
+Web Application to interface with the Walking Gamification System - Technical Project (CMPE2965) course at NAIT.